samutayuga/samgrpcexploring/README.md

 ### Bi Directional Streaming

 ![Bi Directional Streaming API](grpc_api_bidirectional_streaming.JPG)
 >Client makes one request.
 Assuming the size of request is big, within one TCP connection client will send the request in chunks.
-Server repond in chunck as well.
+Server respond in chunck as well.

 ## How does it look in the code